Stock Tidbits

 When your stock is made, don’t discard the fat (aka dripping)!
 Save it for using the same way you’d use any other fat – for spreading, sautéing, roasting and generally adding extra flavor wherever you need it.

 If you’ve never cooked with pastured, locally-raised meats, you’ll be amazed at the difference in flavor and body, especially once your stock has chilled and you can see the thickening power of the gelatin in the bones you used.
 Local meat is expensive though, and not all of us can afford it on a regular basis.
-Bones are a little easier on the wallet so we made a list of what they cost from some local sources in Central Kentucky, as of March 2023.
+Bones are a little easier on the wallet and range in price from about $3 - $6 a pound; we’ve listed some sources below.

-Soup bones from Marksbury Farm, $2.49/lb at Good Foods Market
+Soup bones, oxtail and beef shank from Marksbury Farm at Good Foods Market

 Good Foods Market

-Beef soup bones, $4.99/lb from Mefford Family Farm at the
+Beef soup bones from Mefford Family Farm at the

-Franklin County Farmers Market Beef knuckle bones and chicken frames backs, $3.00/lb from Brenneman & Bucks, available at the farm, delivered to your home, or at the Franklin County Farmers Market (wholesale customers who buy a whole or half beef can also get the bones with their beef cuts)
+Franklin County Farmers Market Beef knuckle bones from Brenneman & Bucks, available at the farm, delivered to your home, or at the Franklin County Farmers Market (customers who buy a whole or half beef can also get the bones with their beef cuts)

 How to use your beautiful stock: